magento/merchdocs/src/live-search/overview.md

 Live Search from Adobe Commerce delivers a lightning fast, super-relevant, and intuitive search experience, and is available for Adobe Commerce at no additional charge.
 Live Search powered by [Adobe Sensei](https://www.adobe.com/sensei.html) uses artificial intelligence and machine-learning algorithms to perform a deep analysis of aggregated visitor data.
 This data, when combined with your Adobe Commerce catalog, results in highly engaging, relevant, and personalized shopping experiences.
 With a focus on speed, relevance, and ease of use, Live Search is a game changer for shoppers and merchants alike.

+### The main benefits of the Live Search

+- Instant return of search-as-you-type results when users make their request.

+- Rich set of merchandiser tools to enlarge, place, hide and pin products with customizable rules

+- Easily manage synonyms with one- and two-sided synonym groups to help clients get the best results.

+- Easy extension installation, simple design, and directory synchronization.

 {% include grid.html sections=page.sections%}